GaraziLS/DevCamp-Capstone-Fontend/1-Frontend/Project READMEs Frontend/2- Creating the homepage.md

 >  In JavaScript, = is used to assign a value to a variable, while == and === are used to compare values.
 When you use if (this.state.isLoading = true), you are assigning true to this.state.isLoading and the result of the assignment (true) is evaluated in the if statement, making the condition always true, so the loading part would always load.

-## Adding props to the generator-item file
+## Adding props to the random-table file
 We'll now add props to each specific generator (**random-table.js** file).
 But first, we need to add those to the route in the **app.js** file.

 ```